Coral-Protocol/Pandas-ai-Agent/README.md

 The PandasAI Agent helps you answer data-related questions about Excel or CSV files using a local LLM (e.g., Llama 3.1/Qwen3) via PandasAI.
 Simply provide the file path and your natural language question—the agent will query the data and return the answer.

 ## Responsibility
-The PandasAI Agent enables natural language querying of tabular data (Excel/CSV) using a local LLM through PandasAI, making data analysis accessible and conversational.
+The PandasAI Agent enables natural language querying of tabular data (Excel/CSV) using a local LLM through PandasAI, making data analysis accessible and conversational

 ## Details
 - **Framework**: LangChain